-LipSync Update: The Logo
+LipSync Update: User Testing

 The blue font is both a tribute of sorts to the Neil Squire Society aqua colour and represents the utility of the LipSync.
 The logo also represents stability, capturing the essence of the LipSync.